-The Ministry of Education provides an Innovative Learning Environment tool and encourages boards of trustees to self-assess classrooms and judge whether their acoustic performance needs to be improved.
-Improvements, such as installing acoustic ceiling tiles and acoustic wall linings, can be carried out.
+We provide an innovative learning environment tool and encourages your school board to assess classrooms and judge whether their acoustic performance needs to be improved.
+You may choose to carry out improvements such as installing acoustic ceiling tiles and acoustic wall linings.

-The board of trustees can use the property grant to install classroom sound field systems.
-These systems distribute the teacher’s voice throughout the classroom (via speakers) and can benefit a number of students by improving the level of the teacher’s voice relative to background noise at the student’s location in the classroom.
+Your board can use the school's property grant to install classroom sound field systems.
+These systems project the teacher’s voice throughout the classroom via speakers.
+They can benefit a number of students by improving the level of the teacher’s voice relative to background noise at the student’s location in the classroom.

-There are also a number of classroom strategies that can support an individual student who has some difficulty with auditory processing.
-These include:
+There are a number of classroom strategies that can support an individual student who has some difficulty with auditory processing.

-- seating the student to minimise background noise, such as away from fans, computers, heaters and road traffic
+- seating the student where there is minimal background noise (for example, away from fans, computers, heaters and road traffic)

 - checking that the teacher’s voice is clearly heard wherever the student is in the classroom

-- taking care to gain the student’s attention before giving verbal instructions (e.g. “whakarongo mai”)
+- taking care to gain the student’s attention before giving verbal instructions (for example, “whakarongo mai”)

-- giving clear, concise, well-spoken instructions (e.g. speak at the pace of a newsreader, but also use intonation and pauses to help convey the message)
+- giving clear, concise and well-spoken instructions (for example, speak at the pace of a newsreader and use intonation and pauses to help convey the message)

 - giving short snippets of information where possible

 - checking students’ understanding by asking them to rephrase